TR 1196

 Working condition.

-It is remote controlled by a switch box.
+The radio set is remote controlled by a switch box for each channel a knob to push.
 On the picture a replica controll box is used.
 But the whole unit is working.
-Supply voltage is 12 volts, which indicates it is an earlier one.
+Supply voltage is 12 volts, althoug also 24 volts systems exist.
+Which indicates that the 12 volt version is an earlier one.

 navigatie005